 Bela Lugosi was born as Béla Ferenc Dezsõ Blaskó on October 20, 1882, in Lugos, Hungary (now Lugoj, Romania), outside the western border of Transylvania.
 Lugosi began his acting career in 1902.
 He then moving to Budapest in 1911, where he played dozens of roles with the National Theater of Hungary in the period 1913–1919.

 Legally inspected for immigration at Ellis Island in March 1921, Lugosi became an American citizen in 1931, then entered the theater in New York City's Hungarian immigrant colony.
 In the summer of 1927 he was approached to star in a Broadway production of Dracula adapted by Hamilton Deane and John L. Balderston from Bram Stoker's novel, subsequently filmed by Tod Browning in 1931, establishing him as the screen's greatest personifications of Dracula.
-Following the success of Dracula, Lugosi received a contract with Universal.
+Following the success of Dracula

 Ironically, his association with Dracula, along with his heavily accented voice limited the roles he could play to only typecast as a horror villain in such movies.
 Throughout the 1930s his career rapidly decline.
 Lugosi accepted only small roles in non-horror, low-grade Hollywood's Poverty Row or B-movies where he was used for his "name value" only.